dvolk/sc/README.md

 To use `sc` to manage services and deployments, the username running `sc` must be able to ssh into the nodes using the node names as the `root` user, without any authentication or other challenge.
 This usually just means you need to copy `~/.ssh/id_rsa.pub` to `/root/.ssh/authorized_keys` on the nodes.
 There are no other prerequisites for nodes, other than those you impose in your deployment scripts.

-Using ssh connection multiplexing is recommended for performance.
+Using ssh connection multiplexing is highly recommended for performance.
 This will allow `sc` to use those connections to run commands on the nodes quickly.

 Here is an example `.ssh/config`: